Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which guiding principle says that services and processes should NOT provide a solution for every exception?

-- [ ] Optimize and automate.
+- [ ] Optimize and Automate.
-- [ ] Think and work holistically.
+- [ ] Think and Work Holistically.
-- [ ] Collaborate and promote visibility.
+- [ ] Collaborate and Promote Visibility.
-- [x] Keep it simple and practical.
+- [x] Keep It Simple and Practical.

 **[⬆ Back to Top](#table-of-contents)**